List of Roman gladiator types: Samnite

 The Samnite was an early type of heavily armed fighter that disappeared in the early imperial period.
 The Samnites were a powerful league of Italic tribes in Campania with whom the Romans fought three major wars between 326 and 291 BC.
-A "Samnite" gladiator was armed with a long rectangular shield (scutum), a plumed helmet, a short sword, and probably a greave on his left leg.
-It was frequently said that Samnites were the lucky ones since they got large shields and good swords.
+A "Samnite" gladiator was armed with a long rectangular shield (scutum), a plumed helmet, a short sword, and a greave on his left leg.

 Scissor

 The scissor (plural scissores) used a special short sword with two blades that looked like a pair of open scissors without a hinge.
 German historian and experimental archeologist Marcus Junkelmann has suggested that this type of gladiator fought using a weapon consisting of a hardened steel tube that encased the gladiator's entire forearm, with the hand end capped off and a semicircular blade attached to it.

 Scutarius

 A scutarius was any gladiator who used a large shield (scutum), as opposed to any gladiator who used a small shield (parmularius).
 A murmillo or a secutor would be a scutarius; the additional protection or advantage afforded by the large shield was typically offset by the use of only one short greave, in contrast to the two greaves of a parmularius.